Alex-K1m/algorithms-and-data-structures/README.md

 - **Merge**: divides the unsorted list into n sublists, each containing one element (considered sorted), then repeatedly merges sublists
 - **Quick**: selects a "pivot" element and partitions the other elements into two sub-arrays, according to whether they are less than or greater than the pivot.
 Sorts the sub-arrays recursively. _This can be done in-place, requiring small additional amounts of memory O(log(n))_
 - **Shell**: starts by sorting pairs of elements far apart from each other, then progressively reducing the gap between elements to be compared.
 It can move some out-of-place elements into position faster than a simple nearest neighbor exchange.
-- **Counting**: works with integers; calculates frequencies and then uses arithmetic to determine the positions of each value in the output sequence.
+- **Counting**: a non-comparative integer sorting algorithm; calculates frequencies and then uses arithmetic to determine the positions of each value in the output sequence.
 Works best when the range of numbers (r) for each sequence element is very small.
 Often used as a subroutine in radix sort.
+- **Radix**: a non-comparative sorting algorithm that sorts integers by grouping them by the individual digits which share the same significant position and value.
+Because integers can represent strings of characters and specially formatted floating point numbers, radix sort is not limited to integers.
+The efficiency depends on the length of longest key (k).

 | Name      |     Best      |         Average         |            Worst            | Memory | Stable |
 | --------- | :-----------: | :---------------------: | :-------------------------: | :----: | :----: |